 While regulatory relief is unlikely to be a focus in the 116th Congress, the Trump administration and federal agencies have indicated that regulatory relief is still a priority for them.
 Some of the promising steps taken by relevant agencies recently or indicated in thefor regulatory and deregulatory actions are outlined below:

 - Bureau of Consumer Financial Protection (CFPB): In February 2019, the CFPB issued two proposals to address concerns with its 2017 payday lending rule.
 One would remove mandatory underwriting requirements, including ability-to-repay (ATR) provisions, and the other would delay the compliance date by 15 months to November 19, 2020.
 NAFCU is supportive of the delay, and has recommended the CFPB provide a safe harbor to all credit union payday alternative loan (PAL) products.
-Related to S. 2155, the CFPB plans to issue a rule to adjust collection and reporting thresholds under the Home Mortgage Disclosure Act (HMDA), and will also pursue clarification on provisions that might not require a rulemaking for implementation.
+In May 2019, the CFPB issued a proposed rule to adjust collection and reporting thresholds under the Home Mortgage Disclosure Act (HMDA), as well as an advance notice of proposed rulemaking to gather information on the costs and benefits of reporting certain data points under HDMA.
 In addition, the CFPB plans to issue a rule related to debt collection practices, and it will also assess the TILA/RESPA integrated disclosure (TRID) rule.
 NAFCU maintains that credit unions should not be the target of future debt collection rules.

 - National Credit Union Administration (NCUA): In February 2019, the NCUA, together with several other federal agencies, issued a to implement the private flood insurance provisions of the Biggert-Waters Flood Insurance Reform Act of 2012 and provide relief to credit unions from some of its requirements.
 Other items on the NCUA's fall rule agenda are issues the agency is already pursuing, including PALs, real estate appraisals, and Federal Credit Union Bylaws.
 NAFCU has long supported efforts to modernize bylaws and provide credit unions with flexibility under PALs.
 The agency is also expected to issue a proposed rule on alternative capital in the coming months.